RedSummit1/Binary-Tree-Optimization-Research/README.md

 # Binary Tree Optimization

 Code for when I participated in research over the summer with the goal to optomize research through memoization and tabulation.
-This is written in C++, and was done under the Math and Computer Science department at York College.
+This is written in C++, and was done under the administration Math and Computer Science department at York College.

 The results was presented at the NSF national conference in Washington DC over over the spring break in 2023.